NY Long Island awarded $2.25M for water quality improvements

 December 5, 2022

-Septic systems will be replaced, nitrogen pollution reduced.
+Septic systems will be replaced and reduce nitrogen pollution.

-New York State (NYS) officials have announced $2.25 million in federal funding to improve water quality on Long Island’s north shore, in addition to finalizing a Nassau County nitrogen pollution reduction plan to restore and protect drinking source water and bays.
+New York State (NYS) officials announced $2.25 million in federal funding to improve water quality on Long Island’s north shore.
+The state has also finalized a Nassau County nitrogen pollution reduction plan to restore and protect drinking source water and bays.

-The efforts come under the framework of the Long Island Nitrogen Action Plan, in coordination with the Long Island Sound Study.
-The Long Island Sound Study is a cooperative effort involving researchers, regulators, user groups, and other stakeholders, and is led by the U.S. Environmental Protection Agency (EPA), New York, and Connecticut.
+Efforts come under the framework of the Long Island Nitrogen Action Plan, in coordination with the Long Island Sound Study.
+The Long Island Sound Study cooperative involves researchers, regulators, user groups, and other stakeholders.
+The research is led by the U.S. Environmental Protection Agency (EPA), New York, and Connecticut.

 “Long Island Sound and its neighboring waters are essential and critical resources for millions of people living along one of the most urbanized coastlines in the country,” says U.S. EPA Region 2 Administrator Lisa F. Garcia.